Picket Line Outside of Foley’s

 Desegregating an iconic Houston department store

 Foley’s Department Store in downtown Houston was the site of some of the first lunch counter sit-ins and desegregation protests west of the Mississippi River.
-Texas Southern University students led daily sit-ins at Foley’s first-floor luncheonette, selecting the store because of its popularity and central location, which brought visibility to the movement.
+Texas Southern University students led daily sit-ins at Foley’s first-floor luncheonette and when the store closed the restaurant to all customers, their protests continued as picket lines in front of the store demanding that Foley’s integrate.
+The students selected the store because of its popularity and central location, which brought visibility to the movement.

 Foley’s had been assessing desegregation since the 1950s, tracking customer feedback, doing research on the untapped Black Houstonian market, and adding a restaurant and more restrooms for black customers.
 But, they had yet to integrate, prompting the March 1960 sit-ins.
 When the store closed the restaurant to all customers, the protests continued on the sidewalk out front.